Updated: January 4, 2019

-New York City is home to thousands of churches of various denominations.
+New York City is home to thousands of churches of various denominations and traditions.
+One of it’s boroughs, Brooklyn, is even known as the “Borough of Churches.”

-This list, however, highlights the 5 largest Protestant churches located in the boroughs of New York City (Brooklyn, Bronx, Queens, Manhattan, and Staten Island) — although no church from Staten Island made this list.
+This list highlights the 5 largest Protestant churches located in the boroughs of New York City (Brooklyn, Bronx, Queens, Manhattan, and Staten Island) — although no church from Staten Island made this list.

 The list of the 5 largest churches in New York City is presented in ascending order, with the largest New York City church appearing last.